Sleep and Anxiety:

 When anxiety produces inadequate sleep, it can go beyond tiredness.
-Sleep anxiety negatively impacts your mood, leads to poor performance at work or school, disrupts learning and attention, and reduces cognitive reaction times.
+Nighttime anxiety negatively impacts your mood, leads to poor performance at work or school, disrupts learning and attention, and reduces cognitive reaction times.
 A small study even found that those who have insomnia are four times more likely to develop depression.

 In addition to mental health, those with sleep disorders are at risk for other health problems, including heart disease, high blood pressure, stroke, diabetes and obesity.

-How Can I Overcome Sleep Anxiety?
+How Can I Overcome Anxiety at Bedtime?